yazi-rs/yazi-rs.github.io/versioned_docs/version-26.8.15/configuration/yazi.md

   - `%%`: Escape form of the `%` character itself
 - `block`: Open in a blocking manner.
 After setting this, Yazi will hide into a secondary screen and display the program on the main screen until it exits.
 During this time, it can receive I/O signals, which is useful for interactive programs.
 - `orphan`: Keep the process running even if Yazi has exited, once specified, the process will be detached from the task scheduling system.
-- `desc`: Description of the opener, display in interactive components, such as "Open with" and help menu.
+- `desc`: Description of the opener, displayed in interactive components, such as "Open with" and the help menu.
 - `for`: The opener is only available on this system, similar to [per-OS keybindings](/docs/configuration/keymap#per-os).

 ## [open] {#open}